microtaryn/microtaryn.github.io/projects/xyPlotter.md

 <p><img width="500" src="../images/XYPlotter-1.png"></p>
 <figcaption>Figure 1 - XY Plotter.
 Users must fill out text areas to generate a label and to enter in their data.</figcaption>

-Here is a screenshot of XY Plotter with some data points.
+<br>Here is a screenshot of XY Plotter with some data points.
 Note that users must enter each data point with X and Y values separated by a comma (e.g. X,Y).

 <p><img width="80%" src="../images/XYPlotter-2.png"></p>
 <figcaption>Figure 2 - XY Plotter with example data.
 Bacteria have an exponential growth phase represented by the mathematical formula, n x 2^g.
 Thus, each bacterial cell is capable of generating 2 daughter cells asexually via binary fission.</figcaption>